 Looking for a shorter way to find out how to pick the best email address for your business?
-We’ve created this special presentation just for this occasion!
+I’ve created this special presentation just for this occasion!

 Why waste time finding the right email address?